christianseidel/SongBook/README.md

 ### Import Your Song Sheet Collections
-A centerpiece of this app is an import feature which allows you to import the different content lists of your offline songbooks.
+A centerpiece of this app is an import feature which allows you to import the content lists of your different hardcopy songbooks.
 You will then be able to browse through the entire list of your song sheets from one single point of reference.